This post may contain affiliate links. Please read our disclosure policy.

 How To Make Zucchini Bread

-1. Mix the Wet Ingredients: In a medium bowl, whisk together the egg, oil, sugars, applesauce (or melted butter or pumpkin, if using), and vanilla.
+1. Mix the wet ingredients.
+In a medium bowl, whisk the egg, oil, both sugars, your applesauce (or melted butter or pumpkin purée), and vanilla until smooth.
 Stir in the grated zucchini.

-1. Fill the Baking Dish: Pour the batter into a lightly buttered 5×5-inch or 4×6-inch baking dish and smooth the top.
+1. Fill the dish.
+Lightly butter a 5×5-inch baking dish or a 4×6-inch baking dish, pour in the batter, and smooth the top.

-a mini loaf of zucchini bread on a silver tray.
+a small loaf of zucchini bread in a baking dish.

 Expert Tips

-Two pieces of zucchini bread on a plate.
+two small slices of zucchini bread on a white plate.

 Frequently Asked Questions